 Financial assets and liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issuance of financial assets and liabilities (other than the financial assets and liabilities designated at fair value with change in operations) are added to or deducted from the fair value of the financial assets or liabilities, whenever appropriate, at the moment of the initial recognition.
-All transaction costs directly attributable to the acquisition of financial assets or liabilities designated at fair value with change in operations are immediately recognized in the results for the period.
+All transaction costs directly attributable to the acquisition of financial assets or liabilities designated at fair value with change in operations of financial assets or liabilities designated at fair value with change in operation of financial assets or liabilities designated at fair value with change in operations are immediately recognized in the results for the period.
 Section result of the period.

-Financial assets
+• Financial assets